LukeGrahamLandry/franca/devlog.md

 - chess
   - ported the simple version of best move search and hooked it up to the gui
   - gui: zoom in/out, show fen when piece labels enabled
+  - kinda wasting time with uci supporting things i don't need and making it more convoluted but here we are.

 ## (Oct 12)